-On the other side, Eve faces a target detection task with no control on the states and the bandwidth, which are chosen by Alice.
+On the other side, Eve faces a target detection task with no control on the states and the number of repetitions, which are chosen by Alice.
 This binary problem is defined by the hypotheses:

 where $\rho$ is the state being measured.
 In hypothesis $\mathcal H^{(E)}_0$ Eve receives a background state $\rho_B$, while in hypothesis $\mathcal H^{(E)}_1$ she receives the scattered input probe from Alice.
 Note that $\mathcal H^{(E)}_1$ is independent on the index $j$.
 Eve' best performance will be then characterized by the rate: $\xi^{(E)} := \xi(\mathcal{H}^{(E)}_0,\mathcal{H}^{(E)}_1)$.